 Finally, if you have signed a publishing deal with a publisher, your eligibility to participate on Audiodraft depends on these two things: (1) you have to get written permission from your publisher stating that participating on Audiodraft won’t violate your publishing agreement, and (2) any tracks you submit to Audiodraft have not been registered with a Collection Society by either your publisher or yourself.

 So, if you are not sure about the terms of your Collection Society membership/affiliation agreement please contact your Collection Society representative for more information.
 Most (if not all) Collection Societies have member hotlines staffed with professionals that are paid to answer exactly these types of questions, so don’t be shy and call them.
 And, if you have a publisher, be sure to call him or her as well.

 - I’m a member of Teosto.
 Does my membership agreement allow me to submit my productions on Audiodraft?

 Generally speaking, U.S. public performance organizations only manage the public performance rights of the songs that their members/affiliates register with their respective PRO.
 In contrast, Finland’s public performance organization Teosto’s member agreement covers all (with a few exceptions) of its members’ productions.
-Teosto members can participate in the Audiodraft contests and are also eligible to have their tracks on the Marketplace if:
+Teosto members can participate in the Audiodraft contests and are also eligible to have their tracks in the Music Library if:

-(2) submitting the track to a contest or the Marketplace, and subsequently licensing the track’s to a sourcing user will not violate the terms of any publishing agreement that the Teosto member entered into with a publisher.
+- submitting the track to a contest or the Music Library, and subsequently licensing the track’s to a sourcing user will not violate the terms of any publishing agreement that the Teosto member entered into with a publisher.

 If you are a member of a similar Collection Society where the membership/affiliate agreement covers the public performance rights to all of each members’ productions please contact your Collection Society representative for more information about submitting your productions on Audiodraft.